hackerkid/blog/_posts/2015-11-28-computer-science-undergrads-guide-to-holidays.markdown

 ###Put all the code on Github
 Whatever code you write make sure that you put it on Github the same day.
 There are many reasons behind this practise.
-* You keep on writing the code each and every day to keep youur streak
+* You keep on writing the code each and every day to keep your streak
-*

 ![Sindre Sorhus Steak](https://raw.githubusercontent.com/hackerkid/hackerkid.github.io/master/static/streak.png)
 * You get an awesome Github profile
 * You become an open source contributor automatically.
+* Bonus - You get more followers on Github

+###Do Side Projects

+<span class="quora-content-embed" data-name="Why-is-it-difficult-for-Indian-students-to-get-an-internship-at-Facebook-Quora-Dropbox-Google-Twitter-or-other-startups/answer/Sujeet-Gholap">Read <a class="quora-content-link" data-width="559" load-full-answer="False" data-key="c5ccf8335f08ea94f033dc2a119432eb" data-id="3009916" data-embed="nrqkpmp" href="https://www.quora.com/Why-is-it-difficult-for-Indian-students-to-get-an-internship-at-Facebook-Quora-Dropbox-Google-Twitter-or-other-startups/answer/Sujeet-Gholap" data-type="answer" data-height="250"><a href="https://www.quora.com/Sujeet-Gholap">Sujeet Gholap</a>&#039;s <a href="/Why-is-it-difficult-for-Indian-students-to-get-an-internship-at-Facebook-Quora-Dropbox-Google-Twitter-or-other-startups#ans3009916">answer</a> to <a href="/Why-is-it-difficult-for-Indian-students-to-get-an-internship-at-Facebook-Quora-Dropbox-Google-Twitter-or-other-startups" ref="canonical">Why is it difficult for Indian students to get an internship at Facebook, Quora, Dropbox, Google, Twitter or other startups?</a></a> on <a href="https://www.__nousername__.main.quora.com">Quora</a><script type="text/javascript" src="https://www.quora.com/widgets/content"></script></span>

+Every CS undergrad knows programming.
+To stand outside of the crowd you should work on side projects.
+As told by Sam Altman

+> The best companies start out with ideas that don’t sound very good.
+They start out as projects, and in fact sometimes they sound so inconsequential the founders wouldn't let themselves work on them if they had to defend them as a company.
+Google and Yahoo started as grad students’ projects.
+Facebook was a project Zuckerberg built while he was a sophomore in college.
+Twitter was a side project that started with a single engineer inside a company doing something totally different.
+Airbnb was a side project to make some money to afford rent.
+They all became companies later.